PelionIoT/mbl-docs/Docs/install_mbl_on_device/provision/provisioning_instructions.md

     <span class="notes">**Note:** If you are running an earlier version (1.x) of MBL CLI, please remove it (and install 2.0).</span>

-* The [manifest tool](https://github.com/ARMmbed/manifest-tool).
-The version of the `manifest-tool` we have tested with is 1.4.8.
-You should install the manifest-tool in the same virtual environment you created for the MBL CLI in the setting-up steps.
+* We have used [manifest tool](https://github.com/ARMmbed/manifest-tool) 1.4.8 in our testing.
+You should install the manifest tool in the same virtual environment you created for MBL CLI.
     Install with the following command.
     ```
     pip install manifest-tool==1.4.8